-There were 294 million prescriptions (subsidised and under co-payment) dispensed in 2013-14 (DoH 2014), of which 34 million (12%) were for mental health-related medications.
-This is equivalent to 1,469 mental health-related prescriptions per 1,000 population.
-These prescriptions for mental health-related medications were provided to around 3.8 million patients, which equates to 163 patients per 1,000 population.
-Combining these data, there were an average of 9 prescriptions per patient in 2013-14.
+The 35.3 million prescriptions for mental health-related medications is equivalent to 1,494.8 mental healthrelated prescriptions per 1,000 population.
+These prescriptions were provided to 3.9 million patients, which equates to 165.5 patients per 1,000 population (or 16.6%).
+Combining these data, there were an average of 9.0 prescriptions per patient in 2014-15 (Table PBS.6).

-Twenty five million of the mental health related prescriptions were subsidised for about 2.5 million patients, an average of 10 prescriptions per patient in 2013-14.
+About 25 million of the mental health related prescriptions were subsidised for 2.5 million patients, an average of 10.0 prescriptions per patient in 2014-15.